+Of all farm tools and equipment, this is definitely more technological.
 You can’t always keep an eye on your farm.
 Any operation has hundreds of tiny details to track.
 Plus, when the workday is over, things can go awry.
 Motion sensors are an excellent way for farmers to maintain peace of mind when they step away.
 These gadgets will alert you to any odd movements on your property.
 As it’s not possible to post cameras on every section of your property, sensors are an adequate substitute.

 A Composting System